Lukeajmitchell56/IronWorkFitness/TESTING.md

 * Solution: Created 2 columns, one for the image and class name, and one for the paragraph about the class.
 Added a class and some padding to each paragraph and seems to be working fine now.

+2. Problem: Could not get part of div to move to the right of the rest of the content for the quotes.
+Found a piece of code to help fix it with position: right;.

+* Solution: "position:absolute; right:0;" Source - https://stackoverflow.com/questions/12710843/want-to-move-a-particular-div-to-right .
+Plus some other margins put in place
+by myself to make sure it looked good.

+## Gallery.html Problems: